3lvis/DATAFilter/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and open the `.xcodeproj` from the Demo directory.

 ## Requirements

+`iOS 7.0`

 ## Installation

-Podname is available through [CocoaPods](http://cocoapods.org).
+**NSManagedObject-ANDYMapChanges** is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 pod "NSManagedObject-ANDYMapChanges"